 Hours/semester: 96-108 lecture/96-108 lab/16-18 hours by arrangement /semester.
 Prerequisite: Completion of EMC.
 425 or a valid Healthcare Provider CPR card.

 This course represents the first phase of training in the Emergency Medical Technician Career Structure.
 The course covers all techniques of emergency medical care presently considered within the responsibilities of the Emergency Medical Technician, as well as all operational aspects of the job the EMT will be expected to perform.
 Meets National EMS Education Standards and 2010 AHA guidelines.

-Minimum of 24 or 32 lecture hours/semester.
+Hours/semester: 24-27 or 32-36 lecture.
 Prerequisite: California EMT I certificate that is current or has not been expired for more than four years.

 A three or four day course that provides EMT’s with the opportunity to renew their EMT I certificate.
 The three-day course provides 24 hours of Continuing Education Units.
 The four-day course provides the necessary written and skills testing.

 This course will qualify students for CPR certification for health care providers.
 Includes instruction pertinent to adult, child and infant CPR.
 Transfer credit: CSU.

 This course is designed to review and update specific topics fundamental to the practice of an Emergency Medical Technician or paramedic.
 Some of these topics may be taken for continuing education units.